Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 The following list includes the minimum required content for basic resource description, discovery, and access.
 This recommendation is a synthesis of various metadata schemes, including ISO19115-1, schema.org conventions from ESIPFed Science on Schema.org and Ocean Data net, DCAT, DCAT-AP, and FDO Kernel Attributes-2.0[^2] .
 A mapping between the various scheme and these CDIF content elements is available in a Google Spreadsheet[^3] .

+Note that these content requirements are scoped for a broad spectrum of resource types.
+It is expected that other fields will need to be added in extensions for specific kinds of resources.

 ## Required

 If these elements do not provide useful information, the metadata is considered useless for even the most rudimentary discovery use cases.
 Conformant metadata MUST provide valid values, i.e., a meaningful title that identifies the resource, either a URL or text statement of how to obtain the resource, a statement of any licensing, usage or access constraints (Rights), and identifiers for the specification of the metadata serialization and the type of the resource described.